-In accordance with government directives, Place des Arts has suspended its activities until April 13th inclusively.
-The Kent Nagano conducts: Music, Fashion and Movement concert has been cancelled.
-These measures have been put into effect due to circumstances relating to the COVID-19 coronavirus pandemic which are beyond our control.
-Ticket holders will be reimbursed.
+In accordance with government directives, Place des Arts has suspended its activities until further.
+These measures have been put into effect due to circumstances relating to the COVID-19 coronavirus pandemic.
+Consequently, the Kent Nagano conducts: Music, Fashion and Movement concert scheduled on March 27 has been cancelled.
+Ticket holders will be reimbursed directly.

 The idea of combining classical music, movement, dance and clothing has led to an unprecedented meeting between the universes of fashion creator Marie Saint-Pierre and Maestro Kent Nagano.